Weinstein pleads not guilty to sexual assaults in California

 LOS ANGELES (AP) — Harvey Weinstein pleaded not guilty in a Los Angeles courtroom Wednesday to four counts of rape and seven other sexual assault counts.
-Weinstein denies rapes, sexual assaults in Los Angeles court

 Sheriff’s deputies brought the 69-year-old convicted rapist into court in a wheelchair.
 He was wearing a brown jail jumpsuit and face mask.
 Attorney Mark Werksman entered the plea for the disgraced movie mogul a day after Weinstein was extradited to California from New York, where he was serving a 23-year prison term.